collective/uwosh.snippets/README.rst

 What is a snippet?
 ------------------
-Technically speaking, a snippet is just an ordinary bit of rich-text that can be shoe-horned into a Plone page wherever you like.
-However, unlike templates, copy/paste, or other similar methods, snippets are tied to an independent file, and then rendered when the page is rendered.
-This means that you can edit the snippet once, and the changes are reflected instantly on any page that it is "inserted" into.
+Technically speaking, a snippet is just an ordinary chunk of rich-text that can be repeatedly inserted into a Plone page wherever you like.
+However, unlike templates, copy/paste, or other similar methods, snippets are dynamic.
+Instead of a bunch of text that is dumped onto a page at edit time, a snippet is simply a pointer to a single instance of text that is stored elsewhere.
+Since the placeholders (referred to as "plugs") are being stored on the page, instead of the text they represent, they never need to be updated.
+You simply just edit the snippet "definition" and immediately the changes will be propogated everywhere that you have a plug into your website.

 Terminology: